impulsado/wannaNotes/Writeups/TryHackMe/Advent Cyber 2022/Day 1.md

 Series of phases for an attacker to gain access to a system or network environment.
 - **Reconnaissance**: Performs research on the target using publicly available information (Foot printing).
 - **Weaponization**: Setting up the needed infrastructure to host the “Command and Control Center” (C2).
 Allow the attacker to send commands remotely.
+- **Delivery**: Payloads are malicious instruments delivered to the target.
+(Through Phishing…)
+- **Social Engineering**: Attacker will trick their target into performing untrusted and unsafe actions.
+- Persistence: Leave behind a fallback presence on the network or asset to make sure they have a point of access to their target (Backdoor).
+- Defence Evasion: